ashbyca/ashbyca.github.io/_posts/2017-03-07-volitility-notes.markdown

 categories: [lab]
 tags: [analysis, malware, memory forensics]
 ---
-Below are some notes on using Volitility to research and discover malware in memory.
+Below are some notes on using Volitility I have for researching/discovering malware in memory.
 This most likely won't apply to anyone other then me for at the moment.
-I'm currently in the process of automating most of the mundane tasks taken when investigations are needed.
+I'm currently in the process of automating most of these tasks when investigations are needed.

 ```Registry
 find operating system: imageinfo